kent-map/time-walk/_posts/2026-04-03-project-is-born.md

 We first approached the Dickens House Museum in Broadstairs in connection with our ongoing Digital Heritage project Kent Maps Online.
 Excitingly for us, the museum held boxes of uncatalogued material: no one was entirely sure what was on those mysterious slides that had been put in a drawer for safe keeping some time in the 1980s.
 When we visited with a placement student, the last thing we expected to find was the rate book showing George Eliot’s summer holiday in 1852.

-{% include embed/youtube.html vid="aPFN14CPISk" caption="Dickens Museum" %}
+{% include embed/youtube.html vid="1IIqJsVn-RM" caption="Applied Humanities student working at the Dickens Museum" %}

 That rate book got us thinking about the hidden connections between Marian Evans (the future George Eliot), the already-famous Dickens and Broadstairs.
 We could see that, unlike Dickens the year before, Evans was living economically and in modest lodgings.
 But she was similarly enthusiastic about the town, which she described as ‘this pretty, quiet place, which David Copperfield has made classic’.